 The CLEVELAND BOTANICAL GARDEN, formerly known as the Garden Center of Greater Cleveland, is the country's oldest civic garden center.
 Established on 4 Dec.
-1930, it was originally located in a boathouse at Wade Park Lagoon.
-The center was founded by members of the Garden Club of Greater Cleveland, who stated their purpose as "providing a place or places where knowledge and appreciation of gardening and horticulture are promoted."
+1930, it was originally located in a formerly abandoned boathouse at WADE PARK Lagoon.
+The Center was founded by members of the Garden Club of Greater Cleveland, who stated their purpose as "providing a place or places where knowledge and appreciation of gardening and horticulture are promoted."
 To raise money for the center, the Garden Club held a French St. Fair in front of the Art Museum on 12-14 June 1930, raising $17,000.
 Margaret Asborn, graduate of Lowthorpe School of Landscape Architecture, was the center's first director.
-The new center issued a newsletter, and by the end of its first year had had 47 lectures/demonstrations and 20,000 visitors.
+The new center issued a newsletter and, by the end of its first year, gave 47 lectures/demonstrations and welcomed 20,000 visitors.
 Reorganized in 1933, the center became the Garden Ctr. of Greater Cleveland, ending its sponsorship by the Garden Club.
-That was also the first year of the White Elephant Sale fundraiser, which has since become an important charity event, often billed as the world's largest rummage sale.
-The Garden Ctr. incorporated as a nonprofit organization in 1937, and in 1939 it enlarged its center with 2 wings.
-Because of parking problems and danger of flooding, the center decided to relocate to its present (1995) site at 11030 East Blvd. in 1966.
-A west side branch, opened at Cudell House in 1940, was moved to the Beck Ctr. for more space in 1977.
-By 1990 the budget was $1 million and membership was more than 4,000, plus 39 corporate members.
-In 1994 the center's name was changed to the Cleveland Botanical Garden.

 Knowles, Margaret.
 Fifty Years of Growing and Serving, 1930-1980: The Garden Center of Greater Cleveland